-It’s also important to remember that depression is not anyone’s fault, nor is it a choice.
-Depression is a genuine disease.?
+Depression isn’t anyone’s fault, nor is it a choice.
+Depression is a disease.

-After a patient has begun treatment, be it drug therapy, talk therapy, or both, it’s important for loved ones to remain involved.
-The patient will likely need ongoing support and encouragement. ?Be willing to listen, and be wary of pushing too hard.
-You will also need to be vigilant.
-The first few weeks after starting medication, for instance, are especially important, as thoughts of suicide often increase briefly during this period.
+After your loved one begins treatment, be it drug therapy, talk therapy, or both, it’s important to remain involved.
+They’ll likely need ongoing support and encouragement.
+Be willing to listen, and be wary of pushing too hard.
+You’ll also need to be vigilant.
+The first few weeks after starting medication, for instance, are especially important, as thoughts of suicide may increase for a time during this period.